Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 A Guide to AgentsResources Listing Literary Agents and Artist's Representatives

 Let people know: Are you looking for lists of agents?
 Start with a book!
-A book contains in one easy-to-use and inexpensive package information that would take you days of work to find online--if you even could find all of that information.
-Online resources are useful to supplement and update your book.
-Here are recommended print and online resources, for the US market, except as noted (the links take you to more info. at a specific Amazon or a review on my site):
+A book contains in one easy-to-use and inexpensive package a compilation of information that would take you days of work to find online--if you even could find all of it.
+Then use online resources to supplement and update what's in your book.
+Here are recommended print and online resources, for the US market, except as noted (the links take you to a specific Amazon or Bookshop page, for more information or to buy, or a more detailed review on my site.):

 General and Adult Publishing: